viaduck/openssl-cmake/README.md

 ## Prebuilt OpenSSL
 Default behaviour is the download of a prebuilt binary.
 This is only intended as a convenience for debugging purposes and NOT for production use.
-Binaries are prebuilt for Windows (x86 and x86_64) and GNU/Linux (x86_64).
+Available prebuilt binaries can be viewed [here](https://builds.viaduck.org/prebuilts/openssl/).

 ## Build OpenSSL
 In order to build `OpenSSL`, set `BUILD_OPENSSL=ON` along with the branch or